tevaughan/modgraph/README.md

 the result is under the rules of modular arithmetic: One squares each number and sees what the remainder is after dividing by the modulus.

-Each of 0 and 1 is has a simple result: Each squares to itself.
+Each of 0 and 1 is has a simple result: The square of each is itself.
+- 0 points back to 0 (to itself).
+- 1 points back to 1 (to itself).

 But what about the others?

+The square of 2 is 4.
-2 squares to 4.
+- 2 points to 4.

+The square of 3 is ordinarily 9.
-4 squares to 16, but the biggest allowable number is 7 when the modulus is 8.
+- However, if the modulus be 8, then then biggest allowable number is 7.
+- If the modulus be N, then any m > N is represented by the remainder of m / N.
-If the modulus be 8, then 16 is the same as the remainder of 16/8.
-The remainder of the division is 0, and so 4 squares to 0.
+- So if the modulus be 8, then 9 is represented by the remainder of 9 / 8.
+- That remainder is 1, and so the square of 3 is 1 when the modulus is 8.

-3 squares to 1.
+- 3 points to 1.

+The square of 4 is ordinarily 16.
+- The remainder of 16 / 8 is 0.
+- 4 points to 0.

+The square of 5 is ordinarily 25.
+- The remainder of 25 / 8 is 1.
-5 squares to 1.
+- 5 points to 1.

+The square of 6 is ordinarily 36.
+- The remainder of 36 / 8 is 4.
-6 squares to 4.
+- 6 points to 4.

+The square of 7 is ordinarily 49.
+- The remainder of 49 / 8 is 1.
-7 squares to 1.
+- 7 points to 1.

 So the result might be rendered as something like this: